-At least 10 dead, dozens injured as truck crashes into New Orleans crowd
+At least 10 killed, dozens injured as truck crashes into New Orleans crowd

 At least 10 people have been killed and 30 injured after a vehicle drove into a crowd on New Orleans’ Canal and Bourbon Street, according to NOLA Ready, says the city’s emergency preparedness agency.